yilewang/yilewang.github.io/_pages/llm-for-zotero.md

 </div>

 When enabled, the LLM becomes an **autonomous agent** that can read, search, and write within your Zotero library.
 Read tools run directly; write tools route through confirmation cards and stay undoable.

+Long agent runs are cache-aware.
+The plugin keeps stable Zotero context and previously read evidence separate from the changing chat transcript, tracks which papers and passages have already been inspected, and automatically compacts old turns when the model context fills up.
+Follow-up questions can reuse grounded evidence when it is still relevant, while the agent reads again when the needed source or coverage layer is missing.

 ### Library & PDF Reading Tools